Car Insurance by Vehicle Type: How Your Car Affects Your Rates

 Your car's make, model, and body style are among the most powerful factors shaping your car insurance premium — sometimes more than your driving record.
 Whether you're shopping for a new vehicle or wondering why your current rate feels too high, understanding car insurance by vehicle type puts you in control.
 In this guide, you'll learn exactly what insurers look at when rating your vehicle, which body styles cost the most and least to insure, and how specific models compare in real dollar terms.

-From sports car insurance rates averaging $4,812/year to compact SUVs like the Honda CR-V at approximately $1,932–$2,316/year, we've gathered the latest 2026 data — including updated IIHS safety award results and a new national average full-coverage range of $2,124–$2,697/year — so you can make a smarter, money-saving decision whether you're buying a new car or simply trying to lower your current bill.
+From sports car insurance averaging $4,812/year to compact SUVs like the Mazda CX-5 and Honda CR-V starting as low as $1,912–$1,916/year, we've gathered the latest 2025–2026 data — including updated IIHS safety award results showing SUVs dominated with roughly 29 of 63 total Top Safety Pick winners, a national full-coverage average of $2,101–$2,638/year (with 2026 projections near $2,158), and EV premiums running 20–49% above comparable gas vehicles — so you can make a smarter, money-saving decision whether you're buying a new car or simply trying to lower your current bill.

 Key Pinch Points

-• Sports cars average ~$4,812/year — the most expensive vehicle category
+• Sports cars average $4,812/year — the priciest vehicle category

 • EVs cost 20–49% more to insure than comparable gas-powered vehicles

-• Coupes typically cost 10–20% more to insure than equivalent sedans
+• Coupes typically cost 10–20% more annually than equivalent sedans

 Compare Car Insurance Rates in Ohio